Ankitjaiswal1201/Machine_Learning_and_Deep_Learning/dog_vs_cat/README.md

  and uncompressing it, we will create a new dataset containing three subsets: a training set with 1000 samples of each class, a validation set with 500 samples of each class, and finally a test set with 500 samples of each class.

-Reference: Deep learning with Python
+Reference: Deep learning with Python book